sgbalogh/nlu-winograd/model/README.md

 http://nlp.stanford.edu/data/glove.840B.300d.zip

-- Download Stanford Parser from the link below, unzip and place in a folder called 'apps'
+- Download Stanford Parser from the link below, unzip and place in a folder called 'apps' in the main folder

 https://nlp.stanford.edu/software/stanford-parser-full-2018-02-27.zip

-- Create a folder called 'winograd' in 'data'.
+- Create a folder called 'winograd' in the 'data' folder.

-- Run convertToJSON.py on command line and place resultant two files in 'winograd' folder
+- Run convertToJSON.py on command line and place resultant two files in 'winograd' folder.

-- Create a folder called 'logs'
+- Create a folder called 'logs' in the 'model' folder.

 Below is the original README